 The Ministry of Business, Innovation and Employment will be the default Registrar and Complaints Officer, with the opportunity for other Registrars to be appointed and the Complaints Officer function reassigned.

-A bill to introduce these changes is expected to be introduced into Parliament in early 2023.
+A bill to introduce these changes is expected to be introduced into Parliament in late 2023.

 More information about the law changes - mbie.govt.nz